China in Disintegration?

 As for the authorities on whom Tainter relies, they are a mixed lot.
 Levenson and Schurmann [sic] in particular is an odd performance, a history of early China by a man (Levenson; I don't know about Schurmann) who despises ancient history in general, and has no patience with the tools needed to get the history of any period out of the sometimes recalcitrant and misleading sources.
 For the case of Levenson, see the review of that book, elsewhere in this section.

 There is nothing wrong with not knowing everything.
 As Confucius did not say, but as someone in a later century was clever enough to make him say: "to know when you know something, and to know when you don't know something; that is knowledge."
 (This is a typical maxim of the expert period, the bureaucratic period, the period of the new specialist; Confucius would have been appalled, not only at the false attribution, but at the whole social situation of that time).
 But those who don't know do need to take care about those other people on whose knowledge they rely.
 Tainter doesn't show good judgement in this matter, nor does he display a very sound historical instinct of his own.
-One needs at least one of those virtues.
+The working historian needs at least one of those virtues.

 Well, the planet is young yet, and we of the East are nothing if not patient.
 Maybe next time.